Sodium–sulfur battery: Room-temperature sodium–sulfur batteries

-The Shuttle Effect:
+The Shuttle Effect

-The shuttle effect in sodium-sulfur batteries leads to a loss of capacity, which can be defined as a reduction in the amount of energy that can be extracted from the battery.
+The shuttle effect in sodium–sulfur batteries leads to a loss of capacity, which can be defined as a reduction in the amount of energy that can be extracted from the battery.
 When the battery is being discharged, sodium ions react with sulfur (which is in the S8 form) at the cathode to form polysulfides in the following steps:

 The problem occurs when the soluble polysulfide forms migrate to the anode, where they form the insoluble polysulfides.
-These insoluble polysulfides form as dendrites on the anode which can damage the battery and interferes with the movement of sodium ions into the electrolyte.
+These insoluble polysulfides form as dendrites on the anode which can damage the battery and interfere with the movement of sodium ions into the electrolyte.
 Furthermore, the insoluble polysulfides at the anode cannot be converted back into sulfur when the battery is being recharged, which means that less sulfur is available for the battery to function (capacity loss).
 Research is being conducted into how the shuttle effect can be avoided.